ihorutkin/test_task/problem_solving/README.md

 Your task is to find the root cause of this issue, fix it and describe your debugging process.

+# Answer

+In this problem solving, it's best if you wrote at the beginning that the main problem was that queryParameters was not passed to query sql
+And the second was that it also worked badly if you did not give any querry

+And those other changes you've made are additional upgrades

 # index.ts